 Computer Engineering Degree Requirements

 The basic Computer Engineering curriculum requires 122 credits for graduation.
+All major courses must be completed with a minimum grade of a "C-".
 The courses comprising these credits can be categorized into seven areas:

 - Lower-level Mathematics and Basic Science Courses